techidaily/site-win11-tips/source/_posts/optimal-windows-service-reactivation.md

  Alternatively, you can restart the Print Spooler using Task Manager.
 To do this, follow these steps:

-1. Press the**Ctrl + Shift + Esc** keys on your keyboard to[open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+1. Press the**Ctrl + Shift + Esc** keys on your keyboard to [open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
 If that doesn't work, right-click on your Taskbar and select**Task Manager** from the context menu.
 2. Next, look for the**Services** tab in the left pane of the Task Manager window.
 Click on it to open the Services list.
 ![Restart Print Spooler Using Task Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/restart-print-spooler-using-task-manager.jpg)
 3. Scroll down until you find the**Spooler** service.
 Right-click on it and select**Restart** .